f5devcentral/f5-big-iq-lab/docs/class1/module6/lab4.rst

 Tasks
 ^^^^^

+.. note:: If the site36.example.com application services is already converted to a Legacy App, choose an older version of the lab (prior 8.1) to do this lab

 1. Connect via ``SSH`` to the **BIG-IQ CM** and create the following python script which will be used later on::

     vi /home/admin/f5_remove_app_tags.py